U.N. urges Lebanon to build government of 'competence', banks close

 Lebanon’s banks and schools were shut in a new wave of disruption as politicians struggled to agree on a new government to steer the country out of its worst economic crisis since the 1975-90 civil war.

-Lebanon has been swept by weeks of demonstrations fuelled by anger at the establishment, including several former civil war militia leaders, widely perceived to have overseen rampant state corruption for decades.
+Lebanon has been swept by weeks of demonstrations fueled by anger at the establishment, including several former civil war militia leaders, widely perceived to have overseen rampant state corruption for decades.

 The top U.N. official in Lebanon called for the urgent formation of a cabinet made up of people known “for their competence and integrity” that would be “trusted by the people”.
 Such a government would be in “a better position to appeal for support from Lebanon’s international partners”.